meyer/firebase-typescript-react-starterkit/README.md

 You can now run the cloud function server with `yarn start-functions`.
 In a new terminal, run `yarn start-ui` to run the frontend portion of your application.

+## Continuous deployment

+This template includes support for continuous deployment via a GitHub action.
+Some initial setup is required:

+1. Generate a deploy token by running `firebase login:ci` from your project folder.
+You can read more in the [Firebase docs](https://firebase.google.com/docs/cli/#cli-ci-systems).
+2. Add the generated token to the Secrets section of your GitHub repository and name it `FIREBASE_TOKEN`.

 ## Available commands

 | Command                | Description                                 |